rocky-linux/documentation/docs/desktop/gnome/x11vnc_plus_ssh_lan.md

 ![The ssh command in a terminal window](images/x11vnc_plus_ssh_lan_images/vnc_ssh_tunnel.webp)

-Create an SSH tunnel to securely connect to the VNC server:
+Create an SSH tunnel to connect to the VNC server securely:

 ```bash
 ssh -L 5900:localhost:5900 REMOTEIP